aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EPUB to SXC via Java" h2="Convert EPUB file to SXC by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate powerful file conversion features into their Java applications.
+It provides a two-step process for converting EPUB to SXC files.

+The first step involves using Aspose.PDF for Java to render EPUB to XLSX.
+This component is designed to enable developers to create, edit, and convert PDF documents in their Java applications.
+It supports a wide range of features, including the ability to convert EPUB to XLSX.

+The second step involves using Aspose.Cells for Java to convert XLSX to SXC.
+This component is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in their Java applications.
+It supports a wide range of features, including the ability to convert XLSX to SXC.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate EPUB to SXC conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render EPUB to XLSX.
-In the second step, you can convert XLSX to SXC by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can quickly and easily integrate EPUB to SXC conversion features into their Java applications.
+It provides a two-step process that enables developers to render EPUB to XLSX using Aspose.PDF for Java and then convert XLSX to SXC using Aspose.Cells for Java.
+This makes it easy for developers to quickly and easily integrate powerful file conversion features into their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}